Fun Size Episode 73 – But, She Has a New Hat!

 Is it time for Star Wars, among other franchises, to go away for a while?
 We talk a bit how major media companies keep trying to recreate the success of lightning-in-a-bottle books and movies to diminishing results.

-In a discussion recorded back in November, now exclusive to our Patreon supporters, we try to decide in real-time if Terminator: Dark Fate warrants being covered on Podcasta la Vista, Baby! or not.
+In a discussion recorded back in November, we try to decide in real-time if Terminator: Dark Fate warrants being covered on Podcasta la Vista, Baby! or not.

 We talk a bit about our coming post-Arnold future and drop a couple hints at a replacement series.
 And we mention at least one shelved podcast series idea that we decided to not do.